epic-gateway/resource-model/README.md

 ## Objects

 ### Account
-Each account has its own namespace: "egw-accountName".
+Each account has its own namespace: "epic-accountName".
 Account CRs are stored in their k8s namespaces.
-The "acme-widgets" account's namespace, for example, would be "egw-acme-widgets".
+The "acme-widgets" account's namespace, for example, would be "epic-acme-widgets".

 ### ServiceGroup
 Service Groups are stored in their owning accounts' namespaces.